 A good day on snow starts with a good set of skivvies, so here is what to wear on the mountain.
-Wicking base-layers keep you warm and comfortable by moving sweat away from your skin.
+Wicking base layers keep you warm and comfortable by moving sweat away from your skin.
 Avoid cotton layers at all costs, they do the opposite.
-Also, be sure to wear one pair of ski or snowboard specific socks, and only one pair.
+Also, be sure to wear one pair of ski or snowboard-specific socks and only one pair.
 They are designed to keep you warm.

-Make sure your snowpants are waterproof, breathable, and appropriate for the climate that you are visiting.
-And underneath you only want to have on base-layers.
+Make sure your snow pants are waterproof, breathable, and appropriate for the climate that you are visiting.
+And underneath you only want to have on base layers.

 Mid-layers depend on the weather and your personal preference.
 Layering is great as the day’s weather changes, so can your outfit.
-A little cold put one on, a little warm take one off.
+A little cold put one on, a little warm take one-off.

-For jackets, you’ll want to make sure they’re waterproof and possibility insulated depending on the climate that you are in.
+For jackets, you’ll want to make sure they’re waterproof and possibly insulated depending on the climate that you are in.
 If it’s cold, you’ll want a neck gaiter to keep your neck and face warm.

 You should wear a properly fitted helmet designed for skiing or snowboarding.
 A bike helmet won’t do.
-You’ll also want ski googles to protect your eyes from the sun (snow is very reflective), keep the elements out, and help you see where you are going.
+You’ll also want ski goggles to protect your eyes from the sun (snow is very reflective), keep the elements out, and help you see where you are going.

 The choice between gloves and mittens is a personal preference.
 In general, gloves allow for more dexterity while mittens are warmer.